Confused about what body armor plates to get?

 If you think you’ll be up against AR-15s sporting NATO ammunition like M855 (green tip) or M193…you better pay attention.

-Make sure wherever you buy that it specifically states that it will stop M855 and M193 since those will cut through regular III plates like a hot knife through butter.
+Make sure wherever you buy that it specifically states that it will stop M855 and M193 since those can still sail through Level III plates.
 M855 vs M193 for more info.

 Body Armor Size, Fit, & Cut